AudreyLL88/MS3__Sante/README.md

 **Log In and Profile**

 * If the user is already registered, access the Login page through the navigation bar.
-* Is the login form and background correctly rendered ?
+* Is the login form and background correctly rendered?
 * Try to submit an empty form.
 Is the bootstrap form validation tooltip shows in the empty fields?
 * Try to fill the fields with a password and username under 5 characters or above 15 characters.
 Is the Bootstrap form validation tooltip showing in the incorrectly filled fields?
 * Try to fill the form with a wrong password/username.
 Is an alert informing you that your password/username is incorrect?
 * Fill the form with correct password/username.
-Is your profile page displayed correctly ?
+Is your profile page displayed correctly?
-* Is your profile card displaying your profile picture, username, level and location ?
+* Is your profile card displaying your profile picture, username, level and location?
 * Is the dashboard correctly displaying the "Your cocktails" with its content and "Add cocktail" sections?
 * Click on the green "Edit Profile" button.
-Is the Edit Profile template rendered correctly ?
+Is the Edit Profile template rendered correctly?
 * Make one change in one of the fields and click submit.
 Are you redirected towards your profile page?
-* Is the alert present ?
+* Is the alert present?
-* Is the change made in your profile displayed ?
+* Is the change made in your profile displayed?
 * Click the red "Delete profile".
 Is the modal rendered?
 * Click the "Cancel" modal button.
 Are you back on your profile page?
 * Reclick on "Delete Profile".
 On the modal, click the "Delete" button.
 Is the register page rendered?